fetchai/agents-aea/docs/vision.md

 We envisage the AEA framework to be used by businesses of all sizes to deploy multi-agent solutions into the decentralized agent economy cultivated by Fetch.ai.

-With start up grants we will kick start solutions while testing product-problem fit and identifying our user base.
+With start up grants we will kick start solutions while testing product-market fit and identifying our user base.